xebialabs/love-demo/gitops/Jenkins/README.md

     }
     ```

-# Dealing with secrets and values
+# Dealing with usernames and passwords

-Devops-as-code allows you to parameterize your yaml files with the help of values and secrets.
+Devops-as-code allows you to parameterize your yaml files with the help of values.
 Imagine, that you'd like to dynamically inject `username` and `password` into such yaml file:

 ```yaml